mit-dci-cde-2025/cde2025.4-warnet-template/README.md

 # cde2025.4-warnet
 Assignment 4 of the Cryptocurrency Design and Engineering course will involve a variation of the [Bitcoin Dev Project’s](https://bitcoindevs.xyz) [Warnet](https://github.com/bitcoin-dev-project/warnet) project.
 This project simulates a Bitcoin network that allows users to test and study the network’s functionality.
 In this assignment, you will utilize this simulated network and the Python-based Bitcoin test framework to develop attacks against the network.
 The culmination of this assignment will be a 48-hour live competition against your fellow students.

+By leveraging the simulated network in this assignment, you will acquire a comprehensive understanding of the Bitcoin testing framework and gain insights into the intercommunication of the network’s various components.
+Furthermore, you will conduct extensive research to identify and exploit vulnerabilities within the Bitcoin network, thereby enhancing your understanding of cybersecurity and blockchain technology.

 # Warnet
 The specific scenario that you will be competing in is called [The Battle of Galen Erso](https://github.com/bitcoin-dev-project/battle-of-galen-erso)